-International Student and Scholar Services (ISSS) is always glad to answer questions within our scopt of knowledge from an employer or a student on CPT.
+Visa & Immigration Service Advising (VISA) is always glad to answer questions within our scope of knowledge from an employer or a student on CPT or OPT.
 Please feel free to e-mail us.

-The majority of the following information is geared towards situations with international students on an F-1 visa.
-Should you have questions about students on a J-1 category, please contact our office regarding the eligibility of a J-1 Student visa holder interning or being hired in your office.
+The following information is geared towards situations with international students on an F-1 visa; for questions on employment eligibility for students on other visas, please contact our office.

-If the student has been in the United States for five or fewer years, authorized employment under curricular practical training is exempt from FICA (Social Security) taxes for both the student and employer.
+If the student has been in the United States for five or fewer years, authorized employment under CPT is exempt from FICA (Social Security) taxes for both the student and employer.
 (Section 3121 (b)(19) of the Internal Revenue Code of 1986) IRS Publication 515 (Withholding of Tax on Nonresident Aliens and Foreign Corporations) provides further information on taxation.